Superposition28/TheSimpsonsGame/Readme.md

 ## Usage

-place the quickbms files in Tools\quickbms place noeises files in Tools\noeises\exe
+place the quickbms files in Tools\quickbms place noesis files in Tools\noesis\exe

 The project initialization, asset extraction and conversion process is automated through a main script.
 To start the process, run: